Co-Sponsor an Event with CLAS

 - CV or mini-bio of speaker

-- Any co-sponsorship request from outside CLAS must be proposed to CLAS at least three weeks in advance of the event in order to ensure that CLAS has enough time to review the request and process the transfer of funds, if applicable.
+Any co-sponsorship funding request must be proposed to CLAS at least four weeks in advance of the event in order to ensure that CLAS has enough time to review the request and process the transfer of funds.

-- Any co-sponsorship request from outside CLAS that does not involve funding must be proposed to CLAS two weeks in advance of the event.
+Any co-sponsorship request that does not involve funding must be proposed to CLAS at least two weeks in advance of the event.

 Use of Bolivar House